UE and VR Development Technical Notes

 error C2719: 'SpawnTransform': formal parameter with requested alignment of 16 won't be aligned

-This is due to using pass-by-value to transfer FTransform in the code:
+This is because FTransform is passed by value in the code:

 1